-Organize your Narrative using these section headings: Project Justification, Project Work Plan, and Project Results.
-Consider the grant program goal and objective(s) you have selected (Section A2) as you develop the Narrative.
+- Consider the review criteria as listed in Section E1 of this Notice of Funding Opportunity. - Organize your Narrative using these three section headings: Project Justification, Project Work Plan, and Project Results.
+Consider the Native American Library Services Enhancement Grants goal and objective(s) you have selected (Section A2 of this Notice of Funding Opportunity).